DamianS-eng/wiihacks-wiki/links/software.md

 # Software for the Wii

-  Various Software for the Wii, broken down into four categories:
+  Various Software for the Wii, broken down into three categories:

 ## ***WARNING!***